jai-python3/file-python-utils/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-File Python Utils could always use more documentation, whether as part of the
+Data File Utils could always use more documentation, whether as part of the
-official File Python Utils docs, in docstrings, or even on the web in blog posts,
+official Data File Utils docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/jai-python3/file_python_utils/issues.
+The best way to send feedback is to file an issue at https://github.com/jai-python3/data_file_utils/issues.

 If you are proposing a feature: